Not everyone can succeed as a Professional Speaker!

 Your "can I be a pro?" score is

 I hope you've enjoyed taking this little aptitude test.
 The object of this exercise was simple — have some fun.
 And maybe you've even learned something new.
-(Learning is good; learning while having fun is even better!)
+(My motto is: Learning is good; learning while having fun is even better!)

 But this test was not meant to serve as any sort of professional career guidance — however you look at it, making a career change based on a 10-question quiz is not a good idea!
-(However, if you do decide to pursue a career in professional speaking, you should seriously consider joining Pro Speaker U.)
+(However, if you do decide to pursue a career in professional speaking, you should seriously study every episode of Pro Speaker U.)

 Whatever you decide, here's wishing you every success in whatever endeavors you do undertake!